G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/SNS-SQS.md

         </big></big></b>
     </summary>

-Amazon SNS предоставляет полный набор функций безопасности для защиты ваших данных от несанкционированного и анонимного доступа, включая шифрование сообщений при передаче с помощью сертификатов Amazon ATS, шифрование сообщений в состоянии покоя с помощью ключей AWS KMS, конфиденциальность сообщений с помощью AWS PrivateLink и аудит с помощью AWS CloudTrail.

-Кроме того, вы можете подписать зашифрованные очереди Amazon SQS на зашифрованные темы Amazon SNS, чтобы установить сквозное шифрование в своих сценариях обмена сообщениями.
+Amazon SNS provides a full range of security features to protect your data from unauthorized and anonymous access, including encrypting messages in transit using certificates Amazon ATS, message encryption at rest using keys
+AWS KMS, Message Privacy with AWS PrivateLink and auditing using AWS CloudTrail.

+Additionally, you can sign Amazon SQS encrypted queues on encrypted Amazon SNS topics, to install end-to-end encryption in your messaging scripts.

 </details>
 <br>

-[//]:# (What is the anatomy of an SNS message? "атрибуты SNS")
+[//]:# (What is the anatomy of an SNS message?)

 <details>
     <summary>
         <b><big><big>
-            What is the anatomy of an SNS message? (атрибуты SNS)
+            What is the anatomy of an SNS message?
         </big></big></b>
     </summary>

-Имя — имя атрибута сообщения.
-Имя не должно начинаться или заканчиваться точкой, а также не должно иметь последовательных точек.
-Имя может содержать до 256 символов.

-Тип — поддерживаемые типы данных атрибута сообщения:
+Name - the name of the message attribute.
+The name must not begin or end with a period, and must not have consecutive dots.
+The name can contain up to 256 characters.

+Type—supported message attribute data types:
-String, String.Array, Number и Binary.
+String, String.Array, Number and Binary.

-Значение – указанное пользователем значение атрибута сообщения.
-Для строковых типов данных атрибут value имеет те же ограничения на содержимое, что и тело сообщения.
+Value – user-specified value of the message attribute.
+For string data types, the value attribute has the same restrictions the same content as the body of the message.

 </details>
 <br>